sajax/irsdkdocs/docs/contexts.md

 During a Heat Racing session

 * In practice sessions drivers may be split into run groups.
-Seperate run groups will not see each other on track
+Separate run groups will not see each other on track
 * CONSOLATION races may be skipped
 * Not all drivers may race in the final or consolation races